-Covid 19 & the Can-Do Spirit:
+Covid 19 & the can-do Spirit:

-It is often said that "scarcity is the mother of all inventions" and this saying has been amplified in Ghana's Covid 19 fight.
-With the realization that the pandemic was having worldwide effect and countries which used to supply certain essentials to Ghana will not be able to do so since they have need for these essentials themselves, the country went to work.
-The President announced t h e commencement of local production of PPEs and other essentials.
+It is often said that "scarcity is the mother of all inventions", and this saying has been exemplified in Ghana's Covid-19 fight.
+With the realisation that the pandemic was having worldwide effect and countries that used to supply certain essentials to Ghana would not be able to do so since they have need for these essentials themselves, the country went to work.
+The President announced the commencement of local production of PPEs and other essentials.
 Businesses sacrificed parts of their production lines to produce needed medical items to support the national fight.
-Beverage companies started producing local sanitizers after the population complained of the exorbitant prices being charged for imported ones, nose masks were sown locally, research institutions manufacture local ventilators and automatic sanitizing machines among others.
+Beverage companies started producing local sanitizers after the population complained of the exhorbitant prices being charged for imported ones, nose masks were sewn locally, and research institutions manufactured local ventilators and automatic sanitizing machines among others.